Can I Make an Insurance Claim if I Was Hit by a Car While Walking in North Carolina?

 How Can a North Carolina Pedestrian Accident Lawyer Help You?

 If you’ve been hit by a driver while walking, it is crucial to take action promptly to begin the process of recovering compensation for your damages.
 Waiting too long to file a claim with the insurance company or civil court can result in your claim being denied or dismissed.
 An experienced personal injury lawyer from Harman Law can identify the proper actions to take based on the details of your case and can ensure that you meet all the necessary deadlines for filing an insurance claim.
 Our helpful legal team can handle all aspects of your pedestrian accident case while you focus on healing and recovering.
-Contact our law firm today at 704-286-0947 to schedule a free consultation.
+Contact our law firm online today or call us at 704-286-0947 to schedule a free consultation.